Liverpool F.C. 4–3 Newcastle United F.C. (1996): Summary

 Both teams' responses to Liverpool's third goal were to make substitutions in the final quarter of the game.
 Liverpool defender Rob Jones was swapped for striker Ian Rush and Newcastle's Darren Peacock was changed for Steve Howey in order to tighten up the Newcastle defence.
-As the match looked likely to end in a draw, in stoppage time Rush and John Barnes began to play a series of one-twos towards the Newcastle end.
-Barnes passed the ball to Collymore in a space on the left flank; Collymore kicked it past Srníček to score his second goal of the game, which prompted jubilant scenes in the Liverpool Kop.
+As the match looked likely to end in a draw, in stoppage time Rush and John Barnes began to play a series of one-twos towards the Newcastle 18-yard box.
+Barnes passed the ball to Collymore who was in space on the left flank; Collymore kicked it inside the near post past Srníček to score his second goal of the game, which prompted jubilant scenes on the Kop.
 In contrast, Keegan slumped over the advertising hoardings in distress.